Bachelor of Science in Nursing (BSN) Program

 Application & Admission Requirements:

-- Completed application accompanied by a $60 nonrefundable application fee.
+- Completed application accompanied with a $60 nonrefundable application fee.

 - Submission of legal proof of name at time of application.